Last Updated on January 5, 2021 by Janet Frost

 The Ice Age Trail runs straight through the Kettle Moraine State Forest including Lapham Peak State Park.
 Up in the Northwest corner, we found the trail’s western terminus in the Interstate State Park along the St. Croix River.
 In the middle of the state not too far from Devil’s Lake, is a segment called Gibraltar Rock.
 Rising 200 feet above the surrounding landscape, Gibraltar Rock is a flat-topped butte The butte offers panoramic views of the Wisconsin River Valley and Lake Wisconsin.

 Learn More: Why you should hike the Ice Age Trail

-Discover your favorite hikes in Wisconsin
+Discover the best hikes in Wisconsin for yourself!

 This list is packed with hiking ideas from across the State of Wisconsin.
 I hope you discovered some new Wisconsin hiking trails to explore.
 Because I am always looking for new trails, I would love to hear what you consider to be the best hikes in Wisconsin.
 Share them in the comments below.